 There's no dress code in LGBTQ square dancing.
-Instead, the key concept to focus on is "comfort".
+Instead, the key concept to focus on is comfort.
 Dress in loose clothing that allows you to move around easily and comfortably.
 Wear sensible shoes that are comfortable for standing and walking for long periods.
 Some folks like to wear especially thick socks for dance classes, to cushion the feet.
 Jeans and t-shirts are just fine, as are sweats, skirts, shorts, and slacks.
 Please, no strong fragrances.

 - Where do I go from here?